GilsonLabUCSD/pAPRika/docs/workflow.rst

 Analysis
 --------

-Once the simulation is complete, the free-energy can be obtained using the ``Analysis`` module, which will also estimate the uncertainties.
+Once the simulation is complete, the free energy can be obtained using the ``Analysis`` module, which will also estimate the uncertainties.

 .. code :: python